RussellShelley/kickstarter-analysis/README.md

 ## **Overview of Project**

-### **Kickstarter Analysis for Louise's Theater Project**
+### Kickstarter Analysis for Louise's Theater Project.

 This project further explores data taken from kickstarter.
 It is an attempt to explore possible relationships between  theater campaigns 'launch date' and 'goal amount' with their outcomes (success/failiure).
-These trends may lead us to a better understanding of when best to Launch a campaign and how high our goal should be.
+These trends may lead us to a better understanding of when it is best to Launch a campaign and how high our goal should be.
 It will visualize these relationships with line charts.

 [Kickstarter Data](Kickstarter_Challenge.xlsx)